 Save your rewards for the end of the day when all your other tasks are completed.
 At this point you can scroll through social media, read, binge your favorite show and so on.

 Treat social media as a reward for ignoring it all day and you will find that you are truly interested in what your friends and family share.
-When it’s there for you all day you may scroll through but not open and read what your family shares because you know you don’t have the time.
+When it’s there for you all day you may scroll through but not open and read what your family shares because you know you don’t actually have the time to do it.

 Likewise, you can focus on the TV show you are watching if you actually sit down to watch it after everything else is completed.
 If you try to multitask with TV you will end up missing parts of the story or you will not get your work completed.